chenran-zhang/jpmc-chenran/README.md

 # Income Classification and Segmentation

-This repository contains code and analysis for predicting whether an individual's annual income exceeds $50,000 using U.S. Census data.
-The project applies several machine learning models and explores segmentation strategies for both modeling and marketing perspectives.
+This repository presents an analysis of U.S. Census data with the goal of predicting whether an individual's annual income exceeds $50,000.
+The project applies standard data processing, exploratory analysis, classification models, and segmentation strategies.

-## Project Structure
-- **Module A**: Feature preparation
-- **Module B**: Train/Test split by calendar year
-- **Module C**: Target encoding of categorical variables
-- **Module D**: Feature/target separation
-- **Module E**: Downsampling for class balance
-- **Modeling**: Logistic Regression, Decision Tree, XGBoost
-- **Segmentation**:
-  - Model segmentation (train/evaluate separate models by gender)
-  - Score-based segmentation (rules using predicted probability and gender)

-## Methods
+## Workflow

-- Categorical variables are encoded using target encoding on the training set.
-- Train/Test split follows the dataset’s year variable (1994 as train, 1995 as test).
-- Logistic Regression, Decision Tree, and XGBoost are applied for classification.
+### Data Preparation
+The dataset was cleaned and relevant features were selected.
+Categorical variables were handled using target encoding, while numerical variables were kept in their original form.
+To address class imbalance, downsampling of the majority class was applied in the training data.

+### Exploratory Data Analysis
+Basic descriptive statistics and visualizations were used to understand the distribution of variables, class imbalance, and relationships between demographic characteristics and income.

+### Modeling
+Three classification models were implemented:
+- **Logistic Regression** as a baseline model.
+- **Decision Tree** to illustrate interpretability through decision rules.
+- **XGBoost** as a gradient boosting model providing the strongest predictive performance.

+Models were evaluated on the test set using accuracy, ROC–AUC, confusion matrices, and classification reports.

+### Segmentation
-- Segmentation is performed in two ways:
+Segmentation was carried out in two ways:
-  1. Separate models by gender to compare performance.
-  2. Define target groups using prediction scores combined with demographic rules.

-## Results
-- Logistic Regression provides a baseline for interpretability.
-- Decision Tree illustrates key splits and variable importance.
-- XGBoost achieves the strongest performance among the tested models.
+1. **Model segmentation**: separate models were trained for male and female subpopulations to evaluate whether performance improves compared to a single overall model.
-- Segmentation helps identify subgroups with higher likelihood of high income.
+2. **Score-based segmentation**: marketing-oriented groups were defined using predicted probabilities and gender, identifying subgroups with a substantially higher likelihood of high income.

-## Visualizations
-- ROC curves for Logistic Regression, Decision Tree, and XGBoost.
-- Confusion matrices for selected models.
-- Decision tree visualization (limited depth).
-- ROC comparison by gender segmentation.
-- Score-based segmentation summary tables.
+### Visualization
+The analysis includes ROC curves for each model, confusion matrices for selected classifiers, a tree visualization for the Decision Tree model, and ROC curves by gender segments.
+Segmentation results are summarized in tables.